Tame topology in Hensel minimal structures: Introduction

-Section~5 is devoted to several applications, including piecewise continuity, several non-Archimedean versions of the \L{}ojasiewicz inequalities and H\"{o}lder continuity.
+Section~5 is devoted to several applications including, among others, piecewise and uniform continuity, several non-Archimedean versions of the \L{}ojasiewicz inequalities and H\"{o}lder continuity.
+(For algebraic versions see~\cite[Section~9]{Now-Sel} and~\cite[Section~11]{Now-Sing}.)

-In the case of Henselian fields with analytic structure, we establish in Section~6 a version of Puiseux's theorem, being a more precise version of the theorem on existence of the limit, whose proof relies on the term structure of definable functions.
+Section~6 contains some results on separation of definable sets in an affine space.
+They are collected in a separate section to expose the methods underlying their proofs, which are similar to those behind the \L{}ojasiewicz inequalities.
+We prove, in particular, that every definable locally closed subset $X$ of $K^n$ is definably ultranormal (Theorem~\ref{afin-ultranormal}).

+In Section~7, we study non-Archimedean definable spaces and definable LC-spaces, i.e.\ spaces obtained by gluing finitely many definable and definable locally closed subsets of affine spaces $K^n$, respectively.
+We provide, among others, an embedding theorem for regular definable spaces (Theorem~\ref{embed}), being a non-Archimedean analogue of the one from~\cite[Chapter~10]{Dries-2}.
+Essential tools applied here are the closedness theorem and separation of definable sets.

-Soon after o-minimality had become a fundamental concept in real algebraic geometry (realizing the postulate of both tame topology and tame model theory), numerous attempts were made to find similar approaches in algebraic geometry of valued fields.
-This led to axiomatically based notions such as C-minimality~\cite{Has-Macph-1,Macph}, P-minimality~\cite{Has-Macph-2}, V-minimality~\cite{H-K}, b-minimality~\cite{C-L}, tame structures~\cite{C-Com-L,C-Fo-L}, and eventually Hensel minimality~\cite{C-H-R}.
+Let us finally comment that soon after o-minimality had become a fundamental concept in real geometry (realizing the postulates of both tame topology and tame model theory), numerous attempts were made to find similar approaches in geometry of valued fields.
+This has led to various, axiomatically based notions such as C-minimality~\cite{Has-Macph-1,Macph}, P-minimality~\cite{Has-Macph-2}, V-minimality~\cite{H-K}, b-minimality~\cite{C-L}, tame structures~\cite{C-Com-L,C-Fo-L}, and eventually Hensel minimality~\cite{C-H-R}.
+Several variants of Hensel minimality are in fact introduced, abbreviated by $l$-h-minimality with $l \in \mathbb{N} \cup \{ \omega \}$.

-The concept of Hensel minimal theories seems to enjoy most natural and desirable properties, being relatively broad and easily verifiable at the same time.
-It is tame with respect to the leading term structure $RV$ and provides, likewise o-minimality, powerful geometric tools as, for instance, cell decomposition, a good dimension theory or the Jacobian property (an analogue of the o-minimal monotonicity theorem).

-Actually, several variants of Hensel minimality are introduced, abbreviated by $l$-h-minimality with $l \in \mathbb{N} \cup \{ \omega \}$.
 The $l$-h-minimality condition is the stronger, the larger the number $l$ is.

-The majority of the results from~\cite{C-H-R}, including those applied in our paper, hold for 1-h-minimal theories.
-Note also that most classical examples of Hensel minimal theories are in fact even $\omega$-h-minimal, as for instance ({\em op.cit.}, Section~7):
+In the equicharacteristic case, already 1-h-minimality provides, likewise o-minimality does, powerful geometric tools as, for instance, cell decomposition, a good dimension theory or the Jacobian property (an analogue of the o-minimal monotonicity theorem).
+Actually, the majority of the results from~\cite{C-H-R}, including those applied in our paper, hold for 1-h-minimal theories.